B0neShAd0w/Hacktoria/Collaborations/Corporate Espionage.md

 M1cr0s0ft (Easter Egg: 3 of 5)
 c199999@velocity9-bastion:~$
 ```
-No credentials found, but a "easter egg" has been found!
+No credentials found, but an "easter egg" has been found!

 * x122488/passwords.txt\
 Just a list of well-known passwords, not really much use